mangdangroboticsclub/MiniPupperDocs/docs/guide/Navigation.rst

     </div>

 |

-Mini Pupper's ROS version is based on `Champ <https://github.com/chvmp/champ>`_  open source project, and we made some changes to Navigation functions.

 **NOTE: Please run the Navigation node on Remote PC.**
 **WARNING: Make sure to run the Bringup from the Mini Pupper before navigation.
 Put the robot on the ground the prevent the robot from falling during movement.**